 When people think of wellness they may conjure up certain images of what that means and not associate it to the Maldives, be that reducing stress, eating a certain way or having a fitness routine in place.
-Yoga and meditation are just some of the many forms of exercise and techniques that have had a resurgence as of late (partially due to the state of the world) and it seems that its implementation is able to improve physical wellbeing as well as one’s mental state (which is often not properly looked after in the same way we look after our physical health).
+Yoga and meditation are just some of the many forms of exercise and techniques that have had a resurgence as of late (partially due to the state of the world).
+It seems that these simple practices are able to improve physical wellbeing as well as one’s mental state (which is often not properly looked after in the same way we look after our physical health).

-Its resurgence can be linked to the uncertainty of the past year and has forced people to re-evaluate their priorities.
+Its resurgence can be linked to the uncertainty of the past few years, having forced people to re-evaluate their priorities.
 “The purposes of yoga were to cultivate discernment, awareness, self-regulation and higher consciousness in the individual.”
 The same can be said of meditation.
 Whilst it may sound like an outdated form of wellness, its rise in popularity as of late is not by chance.
-It has coincided with the pandemic due to the uncertainty with which it has brought.
+It has coincided with the pandemic due to the uncertainty with which the latter has brought.

 “Mindfulness is an enhanced awareness of the present moment.”
-If this past year has taught us anything it is that such moments matter.
+If these past few years have taught us anything it is that such moments matter.

 Is The Maldives known for Wellness?

 The Maldives is the perfect place to unwind and immerse in wellness activities such as yoga.
-Being known for its natural surroundings and relaxed lifestyle, the country offers any of its visitors the chance to truly escape from the hustle and bustle of their everyday lives.
+Known for its natural surroundings and relaxed lifestyle, the country offers all its visitors the chance to truly escape from the hustle and bustle of their everyday lives.
 This small archipelagic state in South Asia is situated in the Indian Ocean.
-Known for its beautiful culture and an average temperature of 28 degrees Celsius year round, those who visit will find themselves back in touch with nature as well as themselves in this serene environment.
+Known for its beautiful culture and an average temperature of 28 degrees Celsius year-round, those who visit will find themselves back in touch with nature as well as themselves in this serene environment.

 “And regardless of age or culture, humans find nature pleasing.
 In one study cited in the book Healing Gardens, researchers found that more than two-thirds of people choose a natural setting to retreat to when stressed.”